Logo of the The Poor Swiss

 There are many vested benefits account providers in Switzerland.
 Unfortunately, there are not many great options.
 So, it is crucial to choose the best account for your needs.

-VIAC and Finpension Vested Benefits currently are the best options available for vested benefits accounts.
-So, we will see which VIAC vs Finpension Vested Benefits you should choose!
+VIAC and Finpension Vested Benefits are currently the best options available for vested benefits accounts.
+So, we will see which you should choose!

 I compare both options in great detail.
-We will look at their investment models, their fees, and their security.
+We will examine their investment models, fees, and security.

 VIAC Vested Benefits